 Connecting to Evernote China w/ Bootstrapping API

-This past year, Evernote unveiled a new, completely separate, Chinese service called Yinxiang Biji (印象笔记) to give users in China a great Evernote experience.
+Evernote provides a separate Chinese service called Yinxiang Biji (印象笔记) to give users in China a great Evernote experience.
 To read more background on what it's all about, why we did it, and what it means - see our China service launch blog post.

 We want to make it easy for developers to build great apps and integrations that can reach all of our users.
 Our user base in China is growing quickly; it has already become our second largest country.
 You now can choose to integrate your apps with Yinxiang Biji, Evernote, or both.